The 15 Best Men’s Boots for Under $300 (Updated for 2023)

 Boots made in Indonesia are amazing.
 The prices are fantastic.
 The craftsmanship is world-class.
 The selection and customization options are endless.
 I could go on and on about how much I like Indonesian boots, but I’ll just highlight a few here.

-Take the brand Txture, which sells a wide variety of boots ranging from 270 to 410 bucks.
-Starting at $270, you can buy a pair of leather-lined, handmade, Goodyear welted Chelsea Boots.
+Take the brand Txture, which sells a wide variety of boots, including their famous “Pacific” service boot, for under 300 bucks.
 Their boots are a nice balance between dressy and casual, so you get a very well-crafted, versatile boot for a good price.

 Then there’s Junkard, who makes just about everything under the sun: they have Shell Cordovan boots from world class tanneries for hundreds of dollars less than you’d pay in the US, but they also have dressy boots, fun and casual moc-toes, and everything in between.
-You can get made to order boots with a dozen different leathers but if you navigate to their shop you’ll see the NVM moc toe (below) plus Chelsea boots and their bestselling SC plain toe service boots for well under $300.
+You can get made to order boots with a dozen different leathers but if you navigate to their shop you’ll see the SC Plain Toe service boot and NVM moc toe for well under $300.

 Who should Indonesian boots?